Dealing with Carbon Buildup in Direct Injection Engines

 If you have a direct injection engine that is prone to developing excessive carbon buildup, one of the easiest things you can do is let your engine run hard past 4,000 rpm on a more regular basis.
 Subjecting the engine to higher loads for longer periods of time ensures that it gets hot enough to burn up and knock some of the carbon loose.

 You also need to make sure that your ECU has the latest software with the right spark and timing updates.
 In many engines, this relatively simple step can eliminate the carbon buildup issue altogether.

-Using high octane fuel is also a good idea since it burns hotter than lower octane gas, thus leaving less un-burned residue.
-Getting a good spark is also essential to proper combustion, so check your spark plugs and make sure they aren’t too fouled up.
+Using high octane fuel is also a good idea since it burns hotter than lower octane gas, thus leaving less unburned residue.
+Additionally, getting a good spark is essential for proper combustion, so check your spark plugs and make sure they aren’t too fouled up.

 Removing the Carbon and Restoring Engine Performance

 Airport Automotive offers an intake valve cleaning service.
 It some cases, we can use an inspection camera to view inside the intake manifold to visually inspect the valves for carbon build up / deposits.
 In most cases, we will perform BG’s Air Intake Decarbonization services.
 We have 3 levels of this serviced based on your type of vehicle as well as the amount of time/carbon accumulation since your last service.
 In the evaluation period of this the technician may recommend deeper cleaning that may involve throttle body services and or additional fuel services.

 Benefits of having the carbon removed from your valves: